 The cerebral vasculature comprises the arterial and venous systems.
-The brain is supplied by two pairs of arteries: internal carotid artery anteriorly and vertebral artery posteriorly.
+The brain is supplied by two pairs of arteries: internal carotid arteries anteriorly and vertebral arteries posteriorly.
 The anterior and posterior circulations are connected by the circle of Willis, from which originate three paired branches: anterior cerebral, middle cerebral, and posterior cerebral arteries.
-The venous system contains dural sinuses, and cerebral superficial and deep veins.
+The venous system contains the dural sinuses and cerebral superficial and deep veins.

-The brain is connected by commissural, association, and projection tracts.
-The main commissural tracts (interconnecting both hemispheres) are: corpus callosum, and anterior and posterior commissures.
-The major association tracts (interconnecting different regions of the same hemisphere) are: superior longitudinal, middle longitudinal, inferior longitudinal, superior occipito-frontal, inferior occipito-frontal, and uncinate fascicles.
-The main projection tracts (connecting the cortex with subcortical structures) contain: cortico-spinal, cortico-thalamic (including optic radiation), cortico-bulbar, and cortico-pontine tracts as well as auditory radiation.
+The brain is connected by the commissural, association, and projection tracts.
+The main commissural tracts (interconnecting both hemispheres) are the corpus callosum and anterior and posterior commissures.
+The major association tracts (interconnecting different regions of the same hemisphere) are superior longitudinal, middle longitudinal, inferior longitudinal, superior occipito-frontal, inferior occipito-frontal, and uncinate fascicles.
+The main projection tracts (connecting the cortex with the subcortical structures) contain corticospinal, corticothalamic (including optic radiation), corticobulbar, and corticopontine tracts as well as auditory radiation.